Introduction to Streams

 If the data retention period for the source table is set at the schema or database level, the current role must have access to the schema or database to calculate the STALE_AFTER value.

-Consuming the change data for a stream moves the STALE_AFTER timestamp forward.
-Note that reading from the stream could succeed for some time after the STALE_AFTER timestamp.
-However, the stream might become stale at any time during this period.
-The STALE column indicates whether the stream is currently expected to be stale, though the stream may not actually be stale yet.
+Consuming change data for a stream updates the STALE_AFTER timestamp.
+Although reading from the stream might succeed for some time after the STALE_AFTER timestamp, the stream can become stale at any moment.
+The STALE column indicates if the stream is expected to be stale, though it might not be stale yet.

-To avoid having a stream become stale, we strongly recommend that you regularly consume its change data before its STALE_AFTER timestamp (that is, within the extended data retention period for the source object).
+To prevent a stream from becoming stale, regularly consume its change data before its STALE_AFTER timestamp (that is, within the extended data retention period for the source object).
+Don’t rely on the results from a stream after the STALE_AFTER period has elapsed because the STREAM_HAS_DATA function might return unexpected results.

 Important